 Historically, natural gas supply and demand fluctuates on a seasonal basis.
 From April to October, when the weather is warmer and natural gas demand is lower, natural gas storage levels generally increase.
 From November to March, storage levels typically decline as utility companies draw natural gas from storage to meet increased heating demand due to colder weather.
 In order to maintain sufficient storage levels for increased seasonal demand, a portion of natural gas production during the summer months must be used for storage injection.
 The portion of production used for storage varies from year to year depending on the demand from the previous winter and the demand for electricity used for cooling during the summer months.
-The EIA forecasts that inventories will conclude the withdrawal season, which is the end of March 2022, at 1.8 Tcf, or 8% higher than the five-year average.
-The EIA expects inventories will rise to 3.7 Tcf at the end of October 2022, which would be within 1% of the five-year average.
+The EIA forecasts that inventories will conclude the withdrawal season, which is the end of March 2021, at almost 1.6 Tcf, or 12% lower than the five-year average.
+The EIA expects inventories will reach almost 3.6 Tcf at the end of October 2021, which would be 5% lower than the five-year average.